markusmeister/Electrode-Pooling-Data-and-Code/ReadMe.md

 ## How to reproduce all the analysis starting from raw data

 0. Read our paper.
-A version from Dec 2020 is included in the repo.
+A version from May 3, 2021 is included in the repo.
 1. Empty the `figs/` directory.
 3. Run the notebooks and m-files in this order:
 	* `Theory.ipynb` - Fig 2